Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 If you want to attract smaller, more adorable birds, you need to feed them with the right type of bird feed!

-It all starts from understanding that what you feed is what bird you attract!
+It all starts with understanding that what you feed is what bird you attract!

 Consider the following types of bird feed to fill up your feeders instead of human food scraps: